-Some Hints for the Literature Review portion
+Some Hints for the Research Term Paper portion

-- See APA folder on Blackboard for a PowerPoint and useful documents. - The research paper portion, including the title page and the references, is double-spaced throughout.
-Do not include an extra space between paragraphs or sections. - For direct quotes of over 40 words, indent 5 spaces on the left and none on the right.
+- The research paper portion, including the title page and the references, is double-spaced throughout.
+Do not include an extra space between paragraphs.
+(Format/Paragraph/before, 0, after 0-not Auto.) - For direct quotes of over 40 words, indent 5 spaces on the left and none on the right (Format/Paragraph/left margin 0.5").
 Page number is in parentheses after the period closing the block quote.
-Single space within the quotation, double space after, before the next sentence. - In American English, the comma and the period go INSIDE the quotation marks. - The page number (paragraph number for online articles) is in parentheses after the quote of under 40 words, and the period is outside the parentheses. - Only quote when what the person says is spectacular and cannot be paraphrased.
-For most citations you should paraphrase. - To go onto OhioLink at the Ashland University library, you need your student number.
-It is on your receipt or in WebAdvisor.
+Single space within the quotation, double space after, before the next sentence. - In American English, the comma and the period go INSIDE the quotation marks. - The page number is in parentheses after the quote of under 40 words, and the period is outside the parentheses. - Only quote when what the person says is spectacular and cannot be paraphrased.
+For most citations you should paraphrase.
+Put the page number at the end in parentheses for direct quotations; put the paragraph number for downloaded articles. - To go onto OhioLink at the Ashland University library, you need your student number.
+It is on your receipt.
 For help with database use, contact the reference librarians at the library.
-There are also online help menus. - Use the APA Manual, Sixth Edition (2009) for all reference directions.

-1. All projects include a Title page, Sec.
+There are also online help menus. - Use the APA Manual, Sixth Edition (2009) for all reference directions. - See the PowerPoint and example paper on Blackboard. - 1.
+All projects include a Title page, Sec.
 2.01 APA Manual, Sixth Edition (2009).
 When typing the title, center it on the page and capitalize only the first letter of important words.
 On the next double spaced line is the author's name followed by the institutional affiliation.
 For the purposes of this class, I would also like you to include something like In partial fulfillment of the requirements for EDIS 653, Instructor's Name, and the Date.
 See Sample Title Page, below.

-Running head is less than 50 characters and contains the page number.
-This appears on the upper right hand corner of each page and you set it up with the header feature on your word processor.
-In the Header toolbar, choose Different Front Page and put the header, without the words "Running head" on the 2^{nd} page.
+Running Head is less than 50 characters and contains the page number.
+This appears on the upper right hand corner of each page and you set it up with the header feature in your Word document.
+In the Header toolbar, choose Different Front Page and put the header, without the words "Running Head" on the 2nd page.

-Running head: GIFTED AND TALENTED STUDENTS FROM APPALACHIA 1
+Running head: GIFTED AND TALENTED STUDENTS FROM APPALACHIA